feugy/feugy.github.io/_posts/2009-04-06-mythic-forge-v1.md

 It was a survival game, where the player was lost on a distant hostile planet (something like Frank Herbert's Dune), and has to work for a mining company (Eemincorp) to survive.

-We played during two months on an instance hosted at [OVH][4], making the game evolved during the beta (adding exchange system and fights for example), while two dozens of players where participating.
+We played during two months on an instance hosted at [OVH][ovh]{:target='_blank'}, making the game evolved during the beta (adding exchange system and fights for example), while two dozens of players where participating.

 {% include card.html image='/image/tales-of-eethia-1.png' description='Screenshots of Tales of Eethia Game UI'%}